jb-githubuser/H1-B-Economic-Impact-Dashboard/README.md

 ## 📊 Project Overview

-This dashboard provides comprehensive analytics on H-1B visa applications, including:
+This project is an interactive analytics dashboard for exploring U.S. H-1B Labor Condition Applications (LCAs) using the U.S. Department of Labor OFLC disclosure/performance dataset.
+It helps users understand where H-1B filings cluster across **states, industries, and employers**, and how concentration patterns may affect vulnerability to policy shocks.

+The dashboard includes:

-- **Geographic Heatmap**: Interactive US map showing H-1B application distribution by state
+- **Geographic Heatmaps**: Interactive U.S. maps showing H-1B application volume and policy exposure by state (hover tooltips + legends)
+- **Employer Analysis**: Top employers by certified application volume to surface sponsorship concentration
-- **Industry Analysis**: Top industries by application volume, average wages, and employer counts
+- **Industry Analysis**: Top industries by application volume and wage patterns (average vs. median), plus long-tail industry rankings
-- **State Analysis**: Regional economic impact metrics and workforce concentration
+- **State Analysis**: State-level tables and charts with applications, distinct employers, average wage, and total wage mass
+- **COVID Trends**: Industry and state % change in applications from 2019 → 2020 to highlight pandemic-era shifts
+- **Policy Exposure Modeling**: A stress-test view that estimates cost burden under a **$100,000 fee per certified H-1B application**, and ranks industries/states using an exposure score combining volume, wage mass, and employer concentration
-- **Interactive Filters**: Dynamic filtering by year, industry, and state
+- **Interactive Filters**: Global filtering by year, industry, and state across all tabs

-**Key Research Question**: *Where is critical H-1B expertise concentrated, and how would shifts in U.S. immigration policy affect regional and industry-specific economies?*
+**Key Research Question**: *Where is H-1B expertise concentrated, and which states/industries would be most exposed under a large per-application cost shock (modeled as a $100,000 fee per certified application)?*

 ---